glwu/WinT-Messenger/Readme.md

 ## Donate

-Show some love and donate to the following Bitcoin adress to support us:
+Donate Bitcoins to the project to keep it going!

 > 1BdxESMayJAengjAkjipMwfWkiqZUztyhU